ecrocombe/DayZ-Central-Economy/README.md

 Village

 ## cfgEconomyCore.xml
-Used to configure classes included in the central economy, persistence backups, infected dynamic zones, CE logging and updaters.
 Variable | Type | Default | Description
 --- | --- | --- | ---
 world_segments | Integer | 12 | Defines how in many segments world will be split by CE - this affects save, load, cleanup and other processing events - it's performance wide for huge maps (note that default value is for Chernarus map!)